-Preview and comment on published Sakai Documentation: https://sakai.screenstepslive.com
+You may preview and comment on published Sakai Documentation at: https://sakai.screenstepslive.com

 The Apereo Foundation maintains the subscription to ScreenStepsLive for our collaborative authoring group.
 We are currently limited to 10 author accounts.

 Contributing authors will have editor accounts created for them by Apereo.
-Contact Neal Caidin (firstname.lastname@example.org) for more information or to request access.
+Contact Wilma Hodges (email@example.com ) for more information or to request access.